-An IUCD is an implant that is placed in your womb to prevent you from becoming pregnant.
+An IUS is an implant that is placed in your womb to prevent you from becoming pregnant and sometimes also to relieve the symptoms of heavy periods.
 It is usually a safe and effective non-permanent method of female contraception.
 However, complications can happen.
 You need to know about them to help you to make an informed decision about the procedure.
 Knowing about them will also help to detect and treat any problems early.